Skip to main content

 Preference IDTypeDescriptionBuilt-In Platform Support

-humidityOffsetinteger (-10, 10)The amount to shift humidityMeasurement attribute valuesAutomatically applied to attribute values emmited by Edge drivers - no support required by driver itself
+humidityOffsetinteger (-10, 10)The amount to shift humidityMeasurement attribute valuesAutomatically applied to attribute values emitted by Edge drivers - no support required by driver itself

 passwordstring (password string type)Password for communicating with the deviceNo built-in support